bilalq/blog/source/_posts/2012-12-17-getting-started-with-vim.markdown

 30 minutes to go through it, but don't be afraid to take longer if you need it.
 Go through it completely before coming back to this guide.

-## Increasing Understanding ##
+## Improve Your Understanding ##
 Having gone through `vimtutor`, you should have some familiarity with Vim.
 It's perfectly normal to not remember most things.
 Below, you'll find a quick cheatsheet of the more useful commands in normal mode.
 Wherever you see a `<CR>`, take that to mean "Hit the Enter/Return key".
+It stands for "carriage return" if you were curious.
 Oh, and remember that escape will take you back into Normal mode.

     :q<CR>      quit
     :q!<CR>     quit without saving